Historical picture

 3. Constructed of metals with high specific heat and thermal conductivity

 Effect of intermittent back pressure transmitted from breathing circuit: The pumping effect is due to positive pressure ventilation, or use of the oxygen flush valve.
 It can increase vaporizer output.
-Modern vaporizers are relatively immune (older vaporizers were certainly not immune) due to check valves between the vaporizer outlet and the common gas outlet, smaller vaporizing chambers, or tortuous inlet chambers.
+Modern vaporizers are relatively immune due to check valves between the vaporizer outlet and the common gas outlet, smaller vaporizing chambers, or tortuous inlet chambers.
 Any of these design features prevent gas which has left the vaporizers from re-entering it.

 The effect of altitude on vaporizer performance is controversial.
 Dorsch and Dorsch (Understanding Anesthesia Equipment 5th ed.
-2008) state that one should consult the operator's manual.
+2008) state that one must consult the operator's manual for each model.
 Some sources state that variable bypass types need not be adjusted for moderate changes in barometric pressure, but the Tec 6 must be dialed up beyond the desired dose at higher altitudes.
 Other sources disagree.
 Note that nitrous oxide is less useful as altitude increases, since it becomes more difficult to supply adequate pO2 using N2O when total atmospheric pressure declines.
-Further reading at footnote 2.
+Further reading here.[5], [6], [7].

 How to fill vaporizers

-Filling keyed vaporizer Filling a keyed vaporizer.
-Click on the thumbnail, or on the underlined text, to see the larger version.
+Filling a keyed vaporizer.
+Click on the link to see the larger version.

-Filling funnel vaporizer Filling a funnel-type vaporizer.
-Click on the thumbnail, or on the underlined text, to see the larger version.
+Filling a funnel-type vaporizer.
+Click on the link to see the larger version.

 Hazards and safety features of contemporary vaporizers